InterAMAP44/wikijs-camap/privacy.md

 ## Name Usage   Privacy Policy
 Cookies are small text files which are transferred to your browser from a website and stored on your device.
 We use browser cookies and similar technologies to recognize you when you return to our Service.

 We don't track you across the Internet.
-We only track your interactions within our network (which encompasses fider.io and custom domains hosted by us).

 Links To Other Web Sites
 Our Service may contain links to third-party web sites or services that are not owned or controlled by us.